SciRuby/sciruby.com/source/_posts/2016-11-24-gsoc-2016-adding-categorical-data-support.markdown

 ```

-Also through the work of [Alexej Gossmann](https://github.com/agisga), one can also perdiction on new data using the model.
+Additionally, through the work of [Alexej Grossmann](https://github.com/agisga),
+one can also predict on new data using the model.

 ```ruby
 predict = glm_adoption.predict test